 Favourite Sadhana: Kriya Yoga Meditation – it emptys my mind & body, lifting my vibration and consciousness into a higher state of awareness; I know i have been meditating nicely when the colours of nature hum, vibrate and pop with vibrance.

 Favourite Ayurvedic Routine: There are so many!!
-A good marma point massage, but in terms of my own daily routine, I would have to say a steaming hot spicey Chai on a cold day and Nasya.
+A good marma point massage, a steaming hot spicy Chai on a cold day and Nasya for its ability to clear a foggy head.

 I first came to Yoga as a young adult, not intentionally looking for Yoga, infact i knew little about it.
 However on a particular day, i chanced across a video of classical Hatha Yoga, and felt compelled to take it home and try it.
 As i followed along, placing myself in postures, i felt something I hadn’t before in my young life – my life-force (prana) at the time there wasn’t a name to give the sensations of freedom & expansion in my body, only that it felt incredible and it hooked me.
 This humble first Hatha Yoga experience 25 years ago, was my introduction to Yoga, consequently it triggered a lifelong inquiry, into the greater aspects of Yoga as a whole system & philosophy.